Kappaccinoh/zut/README.md

 - (DONE) Dont allow for a blank space room to be created
 - (DONE) Dont allow for a blank space message to be created
 - (DONE) Fixed small @is_groupcreator bug due to controller logic
+- (DONE) Timer Running System when it is a player's turn
+    - Automatically clicks end game once the timer runs to 0 for comp and coop modes

 3. Game Mechanics Setup (Major Backend)
 - (DONE) Show which rooms are in progress